-nineteenth-century jurist.
-Presumably, Deady is most candid here, even more so than in his correspondence, speeches, court decisions, and other public pronouncements.
-Through his personal and private reflections in his diary, we here address whether and to what extent the post-Civil War Matthew Deady, U.S. District Court Judge for Oregon, differed from the young politician and early jurist of antebellum Oregon.
+Whether Deady kept a diary as a young man is unknown.
+But Pharisee Among the Philistines, the published version of his journal extending from 1871 to 1892, provides another, vital, vantage point from which to assess his personal view about race and gender.
+Deady's diary provides the longest vantage point for examining the evolving thought of Oregon's most prominent nineteenth-century jurist.
+Presumably, Deady is most candid here, even more than in his correspondence, speeches, court decisions, and other public pronouncements.
+Through his personal and private reflections in his diary we here address whether and to what extent the post-Civil War Matthew Deady, U.S. District Court Judge for Oregon, differed from the young politician and early jurist of antebellum Oregon.

-The diary is clear on one point: Matthew Deady, while unalterably opposed to Southern secession and the post-Civil War Democratic Party (even as he remained friends with prominent Oregon Democrats), never accepted the view that slavery was wrong.
+The Diary is clear on one point: Matthew Deady, while unalterably opposed to Southern secession and the post-Civil War Democratic Party (even as he remained friends with prominent Oregon Democrats), never accepted the view that slavery was wrong.
 In a November 1, 1884, entry he condemns those who opposed slavery, declaring that "Fifty years will have to roll by before the popular mind recovers its equilibrium on this [slavery] question.
 The war and the results of it have made a man who owned Negroes or obeyed and respected the injunctions and limitation of the Constitution on this subject, look like a criminal by this generation."
 In one of his last entries on the subject on February 2, 1890, he agrees with a Unitarian minister who had recently presented a lecture on the race problem in the United States.
-Deady writes, "He takes my ground that the slave trade and Negro slavery were the means providential or otherwise by which the negro was educated and prepared for his present career of self-dependence."63
+Deady writes, "He takes my ground that the slave trade and Negro slavery were the means providential or otherwise by which the negro was educated and prepared for his present career of self-dependence."

 If Deady was unrepentant in his defense of the right to own slaves, he also recognized the enormous political transformation brought about by the Civil War and the subsequent Reconstruction Amendments, especially the Fourteenth and Fifteenth Amendments.
 Deady in 1872 defended "Carpet-bag" governments in the South (the derisive name given to the black and white state governments in the ex-Confederate states after the Civil War).
-In an argument with a Portland woman who had just returned from the South and who claimed few white men were allowed to vote, he defended the governments and the Grant Administration, and responded by saying, "When I told her that no white person had been refused or deprived of the right to vote in the South on account of the Rebellion, she seemed astonished at my ignorance, but I knew that she did not know any better and waived the subject."
-In fact, Deady was incorrect.
-Ranking white men in the Confederate government and Confederate Army were stripped of the right to vote, as were those who refused to swear allegiance to the United States at the end of the Rebellion.
-Conversely, the U.S. Congress, through a series of measures beginning with the Fourteenth Amendment, allowed Reconstruction governments, even prior to the Fifteenth Amendment, to extend voting rights for the first time to black males as well as to many poor white men across the ex-Confederate states.64
+In an argument with a Portland woman who had just returned from the South and who claimed few white men were allowed to vote, he defended the governments and the Grant Administration, and responded by saying "When I told her that no white person has been refused or deprived of the right to vote in